 Please note, as we are not using manual linking, you do NOT need to complete the Application ID or Key fields here:

-Select the Microsoft service account on the OneDrive share configuration screen.
+Click the Access tab and select the Microsoft service account on the OneDrive share configuration screen

 Troubleshooting – HTTPS / SSL inspection